sunnyglow's Profile

 REVIEW BASED UPON THE ENTIRE GAME

-5 Chapters Plus a Bonus Chapter- Strategy Guide: 36 Pages (This is a long game)
+7 Chapters Plus a Bonus Chapter – Strategy Guide: 56 Pages

 C. Connection puzzle.
-Connect gems with numbers on them so that the number of lines connecting each gem with others is equal to the number upon the gem.
+Connect six star-shaped spheres with each other so that the number of connections for each sphere equals the number of the center within the sphere.

 BONUS CHAPTER: